Proverbs 10:10 – The Talker

 When women become friends with men, they get attention, which is exactly what they want.
 During this friendship, the standard man frequently tries to win her affections by proving he is worth them.
 [This is a weak approach – you cannot win over women by proving your worth.
 They have to be organically attracted to you]

-Women don’t understand that all their male friends are attracted to them.
+Women don’t understand that all their male friends are likely attracted to them on some level.

 You don’t see guys hanging around unattractive women do you?
 They seem to always make friends with women they find attractive.